soroushh/Tails/README.md

 ## Why only one endpoint ???

 As you see in my server.rb file, I have only used one endpoint for both v1 and v2 APIs.
 The reason is that there are only 5 products.
-In adittion, I am not designing an API for a server which is used by a big company that has many clients and the server is called many times.
+In addition, I am not designing an API for a server which is used by a big company that has many clients and the server is called many times.
 I am just designing it for a test.
  If the server is called many times by clients, it would be a better idea to separate endpoints, because a lot of customers only need certain amount of information, so it is not good to get extra information by the endpoint.
 In addition, it increases the cost of data storage and management in big scales.

  ## How to make the test more clear and better